-In most situations it is anticipated that tips will constitute remuneration, however, there are limited circumstances where tips may not constitute remuneration.
-It is therefore critically important that a recipient review his particular facts and circumstances in determining whether or not the tips received constitute remuneration.
-See 4.2.2(a) for a discussion on what constitutes remuneration and the criteria the recipient will need to consider in assessing whether a tip he receives is "remuneration" as defined.
+In most situations it is anticipated that tips will constitute remuneration, however, there are limited circumstances under which tips may not constitute remuneration.
+It is therefore critically important that the particular facts and circumstances are reviewed in determining whether or not the tips received constitute remuneration.
+See 4.2.2(a) for a discussion on what constitutes remuneration and the criteria the recipient will need to consider in assessing whether a tip received is "remuneration" as defined.

-The recipient will not have to register for provisional tax where the tip constitutes remuneration.
+The recipient will not have to register for provisional tax when the tip constitutes remuneration.
 This does not mean that the recipient will not have to pay income tax on the tips received.
-Income tax will be payable if the recipient's taxable income calculation exceeds the tax threshold in a particular year and, in circumstances where no provisional tax or employees' tax payments have been made, the full amount of income tax will be payable by the recipient at the end of the year.
+Income tax will be payable if the recipient's taxable income calculation exceeds the tax threshold in a particular year and, if no provisional tax or employees' tax payments have been made, the full amount of income tax will be payable by the recipient at the end of the year.